ZettaIO/restic-compose-backup/README.md

   to ensure databases can be reached
 * Volumes are mounted to `/volumes/<service_name>/<path>`
   in the backup process container. `/volumes` is pushed into restic
-* Databases are backed up from stdin / dumps
+* Databases are backed up from stdin / dumps into restic using path `/databases/<service_name>/dump.sql`
-* Cron triggers backup
+* Cron triggers backup at 2AM every day

 ## Install